veronicamorelli/veronicamorelli/README.md

 Machine Learning Research Assistant at Fraunhofer HHI in Berlin.
 Data Science Master Student at the University of Milan-Bicocca.

 I'm currently working on Gitlab :) but in this page you can find some of my university projects.
+Thesis code is still working in progress.

 * 🎓 Bsc in Statistics and Information Management.
 * 🌍 I'm based in Berlin.